functionalscript/nanvm/notes/bytecode.md

 initial interpreter implementation uses intrinsic calls pervasively, even for arithmetic operations.

 ### On interpreter's stack(s)

-Our bytecode is stack-based (as opposite to register-based).

 It makes sense to implement interpreter’s data stack (to store function call parameters, local variables, returned values) as an indexed collection of Any-s (let’s name an element of that